Frequently Asked Questions

 Our teams are used to wearing PPE as we already work with lead as part of our job.
 So there’s no reason why the new procedures should slow things down.

-We monitor local lockdowns in the UK to ensure customer and installer safety.
+Moving forwards, we will monitor local lockdowns in the UK to ensure customer and installer safety.
 This may mean we need to make last-minute changes to our installation schedule, but we hope you understand, this is for the safety of us all.

 If you have an installation booked within two weeks of your return from a trip abroad – to any destination – you have an obligation to notify us at the earliest opportunity.
 This is to ensure the most recent government guidelines are followed for the safety of our teams, their families and subsequent customers that they may be visiting.
-Please be aware that this – along with other situations caused by coronavirus – may cause delays to your work, but we cannot compromise where safety is concerned.
+Please be aware that this – along with other situations caused by Coronavirus – may cause delays to your work, but we cannot compromise where safety is concerned.

 On the day of your planned work, you have a responsibility to ensure our team have a clean and clear room to work in.
 You and any members of your family must also remain in a different part of the property for the duration of our team’s visit, to allow for social distancing.